Traditional Style

 Danze is a high-quality kitchen and bathroom faucet manufacturer that we recommend!

 They have several different options for faucets and a variety of different styles to match everyone’s lifestyle and preferences.
-We hope that our research has helped you decide whether a Danze faucet if the right fit for you.

 Holly Curell is the editor extraordinaire for Plumbing Lab.
 Having grown up in Michigan, Holly has spent time living in New York, Virginia, & currently North Carolina, where she lives with her husband & family.
 Holly loves DIY & has years of experience with at-home plumbing problems that arise from having 3 kids & living in colder climates.
 When she’s not writing about her plumbing knowledge, Holly enjoys reading, hiking & relaxing with family.